 Ordnance Survey – 1837 to date

 Some of the most detailed historical maps of Clane are available on the official Ordnance Survey Ireland geohive map viewer.
-The viewer includes the following maps:
+The Basemaps for the viewer includes the following maps:

 - Wind Report (includes Discovery Series Maps)